 Title Image

+Biochips with cell culture chambers, biological or biocompatible artificial membranes and a variety of channel geometries provide the conceptual basis for organ-on-chip technology.
 The channels of such biochips are used to introduce human cells of an organ into the cell culture chamber, to arrange, combine and separate these cells in an in vivo-like fashion and to supply these cells continuously with nutrients.
 They provide a frame to implement in vivo-like flow patterns similar to the human blood stream.
+The integrated membranes serve as scaffold to arrange human cells, to provide them structural support and a flexible substrate that can mediate mechanical stimulation.
+Here, complex tissues and tissue-tissue interfaces are created that facilitate intense cell-cell communication, signaling and transport processes.

 Different flow patterns can be achieved through the perfusion of the tissues via microfluidic pumps: pulsatile and laminar – such as in the healthy human body.
 The perfusion provides a crucial mechanical stimulation on the surface of human cells, especially cells from the human blood vessel system (vasculature).
 These shear forces influence and stimulate receptor decoration on the cell surfaces and have consequently a profound impact on cellular behavior such as growth, signaling/interaction and metabolism.